acanosa/gfm-recurring/README.md

 * Add Campaign [Name]: Adds a campaign
 * Donate [DonorName] [CampaignName] $[amount]: Creates a donation of the donor to the campaign.
 Note: if the monthly limit of the donor is surpassed by the donation, it will be ignored.

+## Considerations

+* Commands are case sensitive.
+For example, if you use `Add donor` instead of `Add Donor`, it will do nothing.
+* Commands must be complete.
+Please refer to the Commands section
+* Input file must be a text file (.txt)

 ## Building and testing the application

 1. Execute the command `mvn package` to generate the JAR file.
 It will be created inside the `target` folder
 2. Copy that JAR to the location of your choice
 3. Take the file to that same location and execute the command `java -jar gfm-recurring.jar YOURTEXTFILE.txt`.
 You can also use the cat command for input: `cat YOURFILE.txt | java -jar gfm-recurring.jar`

+You can execute unit tests by running the command `mvn test`

-## Considerations
+## Troubleshooting

-* Commands are case sensitive.
-For example, if you use `Add donor` instead of `Add Donor`, it will do nothing.
-* Commands must be complete.
-Please refer to the Commands section
-* Input file must be a text file (.txt)
+### Error: Unable to access jarfile example

+Check that the jar nameis correct or it is in the folder that you are executing the command

+### Invalid target release when building with Maven

+Make sure to be using Java 17